stratoit/internship_2018/README.md

 The RC car received radio signals from the remote control which were then converted to PWM signals which could run the steer and throttle motors.
 We replaced the radio receiver with an Orange board Arduino which could connect to a python web server running on our PC using TCP-IP protocol.
 The arduino would then interpret signals sent through the python server and would send corresponding PWM control signals to the motors.

+You may require a soldering rod, male to female, female to female and male to male connecting wires and pins, a brown board and other stationary items like tape etc for making the track.

+####We have used an Nvidia GeForce 1050 Ti GPU which led to most neural networks completeing 10 epochs in less than 15 mins.

 ## Authors